 In addition, you can also spend time in their small museum and visit one of the only cemeteries within the city of San Francisco.

 The entire visit takes just over an hour.
-The cost is a suggested donation of $7 per person.
+They suggest a donation of $7 to $10 per person.

 One of the best parks in the city is just two blocks away from the Mission de Asis, Dolores Park.
 This beautiful park sits on a hill at the corner of 18th and Dolores Streets.